chreden/trview/README.md

 Geometry            | Toggle hidden geometry visibility Water               | Toggle water in water rooms Depth               | Toggle depth mode.
 This will show the currently selected depth of neighbours of the current room.
-Depth Selector      | Choose the depth of neighbours to show.
-Flip                | Toggle the level flipmap (if present in the level)
+Depth Selector      | Choose the depth of neighbours to show Wireframe           | Enable wireframe rendering mode Flip                | Toggle the level flipmap (if present in the level).
+In TR4+ this will be a flipmap group selector.

 ### Room